Yousra Aafer joined the David R. Cheriton School of Computer Science on January 1, 2020 as an Assistant Professor.

 He was a Simons-Berkeley Research Fellow at the Simons Institute for the Theory of Computing for the fall 2018 semester program on Foundations of Data Science and the spring 2019 semester program on Data Privacy: Foundations and Applications.

-Dr. Shane McIntosh will be joining the Cheriton School of Computer Science an Associate Professor in July 2020.
+Dr. Shane McIntosh joined the Cheriton School of Computer Science an Associate Professor in July 2020.

 His research area is in empirical software engineering.
 More specifically, he has focused his research on release engineering.
 He has made significant research contributions in intelligent release pipelines, code review analysis, and mining software repositories.
 As of October 2019, Dr. McIntosh has published 16 journal papers and 32 conference papers, all in the top research venues and leading journals of the field.
 His papers have been cited almost 2400 times with an h-index from Google Scholar of 28.
 He has been invited to many international workshops, such as Shonan and Dagstuhl.